 Prior to joining Mayer Brown in 2002, Richard was a partner at Weil Gotshal & Manges LLP and Ben-Veniste and Shernoff.
-From 1968 to 1973 he served as Assistant US Attorney for the Southern District of New York where he was Chief of the Special Prosecutions Section.
+From 1968 to 1973, he served as assistant US attorney for the Southern District of New York, where he was chief of the Special Prosecutions Section.

-Mr. Ben-Veniste has been listed in Who’s Who in America since 1975, The Best Lawyers in America since 1983, and Washingtonian Magazine’s Top Lawyers in Washington, DC since 1992, when the list first appeared.
+Top Lawyers in Washington, DC since 1992, when the list first appeared.